SymphonyPlatformSolutions/symphony-bdk-ui-toolkit/src/components/base/table/info.md

 }];

 const COLUMNS_WITH_ACTIONS = [{
-  Header: 'Name',
+  header: 'Name',
   tooltip: 'The name',
   accessor: 'name',
   width: undefined,
 }, {
-  Header: 'Email',
+  header: 'Email',
   accessor: 'email',
   width: undefined,
   tooltip: 'Or some other non-obvious descriptor for your table', }, {
-  Header: 'Link',
+  header: 'Link',
   accessor: 'link',
   Cell: ({ cell }) => (
     <CellWrapper>